steevened/streeve/README.md

 TSC follows a developer-first approach focused on technical quality, precise engineering, thoughtful product design, and reusable systems.

-The visual and technical identity of the company is inspired by modern technology companies such as Vercel, with an emphasis on simplicity, strong typography, minimal interfaces, and a design-system-driven architecture.
+The visual and technical identity of the company is inspired by modern technology companies, with an emphasis on simplicity, strong typography, minimal interfaces, and a design-system-driven architecture.

 The goal is not to create a conventional software agency website, but a technology brand and platform that can evolve into a broader ecosystem of products, tools, and services.